-- 1. Friday, December 9, 2022: Letters of Intent (LOI) due via online grants portal by 11:59 p.m.
-Central Time. - 2.
-Friday, January 6, 2023: Applicant organizations whose LOIs are selected to move to the next stage will be invited to submit full proposals. - 3.
-Friday, March 10, 2023: Invited applicant organizations shall submit their full proposals via the online grants portal by 11:59 p.m.
-Central Time. - 4.
-August 2023: MRF will notify applicant organizations of funding decisions. - 5.
-October 2023: Grant period begins.
+- 1. Friday, December 6, 2024: Letters of Intent (LOI) due via online grants portal by 11:59 p.m.
+Pacific Time. - \\Note that the submission portal will open at 9:00 AM PT on November 11, 2024.
+Login instructions will be available in Google Drive Folder. - 2.
+Friday, January 3, 2024: Applicant organizations will be notified whether their LOI has been selected to move to the next (full proposal submission) stage or not.
+ALL applicants will be notified; if you do not receive notification, please check your spam folder and/or email the MRF at info@misophoniafund.org. - 3.
+Friday, March 7, 2024: Invited applicant organizations shall submit their full proposals via the online grants portal by 11:59 p.m.
+Pacific Time. - 4.
+August Early September 2025: MRF will notify applicant organizations of funding decisions.
+ALL applicants will be notified; if you do not receive notification, please check your spam folder and/or email the MRF at info@misophoniafund.org. - 5.
+October 2025: Grant period begins.
 Grantees complete administrative tasks and IRB approval process.